BFA (Honours) Music Programs

 What genre of music do the Tyndale music programs center around?

-Both majors (performance and worship arts) in the Music program allow students to gain exposure to a wide range of musical traditions, styles, concepts and artistic expressions through both popular music and sacred music genres.
+Tyndale’s Music & Worship Arts program allows students to gain exposure to a wide range of musical traditions, styles, concepts and artistic expressions through both popular music and sacred music genres.
 The most common musical genres studied in both streams are Christian contemporary, traditional hymns, classical, jazz, pop, musical theatre, gospel, folk, etc.

 Can I study multiple instruments at Tyndale?

-Music students must select a primary concentration (voice, piano, or guitar) and may audition on a single instrument only.
+Music students must select a primary concentration (voice, piano, guitar, bass guitar, drums/percussion) and may audition on a single instrument only.
 Applied courses are available to students in other disciplines after a number of credits are completed in your primary instrument, however, you are required to select one concentration for your music studies at Tyndale.

 Audition